What does Clean-Crafted™ mean?

-It’s a multi-part process that involves tasting for deliciousness and a sense of place, working with the grower to understand their practices in the vineyard, verifying reports detailing the viticulture and vinification process behind each wine and conducting at least three distinct lab tests testing down to the parts per billion to confirm that there are no synthetic pesticides or chemicals present and there is less than 100ppm of total SO2.
+It’s a multi-part process that involves tasting for deliciousness and a sense of place, working with the grower to understand their practices in the vineyard, verifying reports detailing the viticulture and vinification process behind each wine and conducting two distinct lab tests testing down to the parts per billion to confirm that there are no synthetic pesticides or chemicals present and there is less than 100ppm of total SO2.

 What are sulfites?

 Sulfites are naturally occurring antioxidant and antibacterial compounds in grapes and are utilized to protect the wine from oxygen until it reaches your glass.
 Because of the slow-crafted, intentional way Scout & Cellar wines are made, they require very little sulfur additions to remain stable.
 Most have less than 50ppm, all must have less than 100ppm.
 As a point of reference, the FDA allows up to 350ppm.

 What makes a wine vegan?